SirHrtmn/E-Portfolio-Gerrit/README.md

 # E-Portfolio-Gerrit
-This is a E-Portfolio about Gerrit Code Review
+This is a Repository for the E-Portfolio about Gerrit Code Review